 Turmoil in Guinea

-- French minister is first from Europe to visit Ebola-hit region
+- Hollande first Western leader to visit Ebola-hit Guinea

 Camara's junta has admitted that 56 people died and 934 were wounded.

 The junta and the United Nations have both announced enquiries into the massacre.

 In a damning report published Tuesday Human Rights Watch said an in-depth investigation into the events on September 28 showed the massacre was premeditated.

 "The manner in which the massacre appears to have been carried out -- the simultaneous arrival of the combined security force, the sealing off of exits and escape routes, and the simultaneous and sustained deadly firing by large numbers of the Presidential Guard -- suggests organization, planning, and premeditation," Human Rights Watch said.